meloniq/language-bar-flags/readme.txt

 == Changelog ==

 = 1.0.5 =
+* Added option to change position of bar, top or bottom of page
 * Added Slovak translation
 * Removed WP 2.8 compatibility constants
 * Changed textdomain to 'language-bar-flags', represented by constant LANGBF_TD
 * Added filter 'langbf_countries' on countries array
+* Added filter 'langbf_tooltip' on tooltip args

 = 1.0.4 =
 * Added compatibility with WP Admin bar, can use both